-In addition to the vegan cashew sour cream that I’m going to show you how to make today, there are quite a few store-bought brands of sour cream which you can purchase.
-I’ll list some of those brands below!
+In addition to the vegan cashew sour cream that I'm going to show you how to make today, there are a couple store-bought brands of sour cream which you can purchase.

-Today I’m showing you how to make your own homemade sour cream using just 5 simple ingredients, all of which you probably already have in your pantry.
-The ingredients you’ll need to make this vegan sour cream are:
+Today I'm showing you how to make your own homemade vegan sour cream using just 5 simple ingredients, all of which you probably already have in your pantry.

 - 1 cup raw, whole, unsalted cashews

 - 1 teaspoon apple cider vinegar

 - ¼-1/2 teaspoon salt

 - ½ cup filtered water

 Step 1: To make the vegan cashew sour cream, start by soaking 1 cup of cashews.
 There are three ways to do this - using the overnight method, hot water method, or boiling method (see below!).

 Step 2: After your cashews have soaked, drain and rinse them and place them in a blender.